mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ⦁	watch these videos on [servos and libraries](https://www.youtube.com/playlist?list=PLnkvii1uWBvGVXOz4owDTtIItr07wVluC)

-⦁	make/build/code a project Using analog input and/or analog output.
-This could be 1 photocells that have an LED as an output, or a pair of buttons that enagge a servo motor, or one photocell that people need to clasp hands over, or anything else that demonstrates how to display ananlog input and output.
+⦁	Make/build/code a project using analog input and/or analog output.
+This could be 1 photocell that has an LED as an output, or a button that engages a servo motor, or one photocell that people need to clasp hands over, or anything else that demonstrates how to display analog input and/or output.
 Try to incorporate materials to make your device look unique.
+Can you make it look like a mouse with LED eyes cutting paper and putting it over it?
+What crafty ways can this device engage others?
+There are no wrong answers here.
+Be creative!
+Don't be afraid to fail it's about process.
 Make sure to document your process.
 What worked.
 What didn't work.
 Take pictures and comment in your code.

 ##	WEEK 11 - November 17